Cesar4D/awesome-pascal/README.md

 ## RAD Studio IDE plugins/wizards

+*  [Code4D-Wizard](https://github.com/Code4Delphi/Code4D-Wizard). `[Delphi]` Code4D-Wizard is a set of plugin tools OpenSource designed to be used in the Delphi IDE.
+It adds to the Delphi IDE several features to improve our development efficiency, speed and productivity.
+This Wizard was developed using the OTA (Open Tools API)

 * [Delphi IDE theme editor / Delphi IDE Colorizer](https://github.com/rruz/delphi-ide-theme-editor).
 Tool to change the IDE color highlighting of several Object Pascal IDE's like Delphi (RAD Studio), Appmethod, Lazarus  and Smart Mobile Studio.
 DITE supports Delphi 5-7, 2005-2010, XE-XE8, Appmethod 1.13-1.14, Lazarus v1.0.1.3 and Smart Mobile Studio IDE v1.1.2.17.
 The Delphi IDE Colorizer (DIC) is a plugin which allows to customize the look and feel of the workspace of the RAD Studio IDE and Appmethod.

 * [DDevExtensions](https://github.com/ahausladen/DDevExtensions).
 Extends the Delphi/C++Builder IDE by adding some new productivity features.